franciscomeau/ECSE428-assB-group2/README.md

 • cd into repo/postage_flask

-• Create virtual environment with the following command:__ py -3 -m venv myvenv
+• Create virtual environment with the following command:<br />
+  py -3 -m venv myvenv

-• Start the virtual envrionment with the following command:__ myvenv\Scripts\activate
+• Start the virtual envrionment with the following command:<br />
+  myvenv\Scripts\activate

-• Install Flask inside the virtual envrionment with the following command:__ pip install Flask
+• Install Flask inside the virtual envrionment with the following command:<br />
+   pip install Flask

-• Run the program run the following command:__ python postage.py
+• Run the program run the following command:<br />
+  python postage.py

-• The app can be accessed at:__ http://localhost:5000/ and/or http://127.0.0.1:5000/
+• The app can be accessed at:<br />
+  http://localhost:5000/ and/or http://127.0.0.1:5000/